Tai Pichit: Career

-Pichit turned professional in 1991.
-His first tournament was the 1991 Thailand Open, where he was eliminated 4–5 in the first round by Allison Fisher.
-Pichit's best run came in 1994, when he participated in the Thailand Open, beating Colin Morton and Stephen Hendry 5–2, before losing to Morgan 4–5 in the second round.
+At the 1991 Thailand Masters, Tai lost 4–5 in the first round to Allison Fisher.
+He won the IBSF World Amateur Championship in 1993, defeating Praput Chaithanasakun 11–6 in the final, and turned professional in 1994.
+At the 1994 Thailand Open he beat Colin Morton 5–2 in the wildcard round and then and Stephen Hendry 5–2, before losing to Darren Morgan 4–5 in the second round.

 One year later, he participated at his first World Snooker Championship, qualifying for the 1995 edition of the tournament.
-In so doing, Pichit became the second Thai player, after James Wattana, to play at the Crucible Theatre.
-Pichit defeated Mark Whatley 5–3, Adrian Rosa 5–1, Mike Dunn 5–2, Warren King 10–0, Stuart Reardon 10–8, Alex Higgins 10–5, Euan Henderson 10–6 and Mike Hallett 10–8 to set up an encounter with Willie Thorne.
-In the event, Pichit led 2–0 and held Thorne to 4–4 and 6–7, but eventually lost 6–10.
+Pichit defeated Mark Whatley 5–3, Adrian Rosa 5–1, Mike Dunn 5–2, Warren King 10–0, Stuart Reardon 10–8, Alex Higgins 10–5, Euan Henderson 10–6 and Mike Hallett 10–8 to set up an encounter with Willie Thorne, which he lost 6–10.

 He also participated in the 1996 UK Championship, defeating Jimmy White 9–7 in the first round, and advanced to the second round, where he was defeated by Joe Johnson 6–9.

-In 1998–99, Pichit was ranked 124th, the highest ranking in his career, but ended the season at 150th, with his final tournament at the 1999 China International, where he lost 0–5 to John Giles.
-He lost his professional status immediately thereafter, aged 36.
+In 1998–99, Pichit was ranked 124th, the highest ranking in his career.
+However,he ended the season at 150th, which meant that he did not qualify to continue on the professional circuit.

 Personal life

-Pichit was a Buddhist monk before he became a professional snooker player.
+Pichit was a Buddhist monk (bhikkhu) before he became a professional snooker player.